Dhruv-Sachdev1313/fitgram/README.md

 - First Clone this Project on your local machine
 - Open the folder in any ide of your choice, connect your phone/emulator and run the `main.dart` file.
-- If you are using terminal to run the following commands
+- If you are using terminal to run the project, use the following commands
 `cd fitgram/`
  `flutter pub get`
 *make sure you have a emulator running or a physical device connected to your computer*